lproven/scratch/README.md

 Version 0.01 - Replace Github's near-empty file with some boilerplate text.

-Version 0.02 - replace "Githib" with actual website name.
+Version 0.02 - Fix: replace "Githib" with actual website name.
 Test Dillinger editor.

-Version 0.03 - fix errors, typos & layout introduced with Dillinger.
+Version 0.03 - Fix errors, typos & layout introduced with Dillinger.
 You know how it is.

+Version 0.04 - This is actually turning into a real revision history.
+Well I never.

 ## Authors